zetachang/react.rb/README.md

 + *Ruby Goodness:* Use all the features of Ruby to create reusable, maintainable UI code
 + *React Simplicity:* Nothing is taken away from the React.js model
 + *Enhanced Features:* Enhanced parameter and state management and other new features
-+ *Plays well with Others:* Works with other frameworks, Rails, Sinatra or in static web pages
++ *Plays well with Others:* Works with other frameworks, existing React.js components, Rails, Sinatra or in static web pages

 # Problems, Questions, Issues

 + [Stack Overflow](http://stackoverflow.com/questions/tagged/react.rb) tag `react.rb` for specific problems.
 + [Gitter.im](https://gitter.im/zetachang/react.rb) for general questions, discussion, and interactive help.
 + [Github Issues](https://github.com/zetachang/react.rb/issues) for bugs, feature enhancements, etc.
-+

 # Road Map